timm/shortr/etc/src/docs/all.md

 </p>

 ## Options
+For convenience, this code first loads everything from `lib`, then adds in `the` config table.
+This means that anyone loading `all` also can get to all the `lib`.

 ```lua
 local all=require"lib"
 all.the = all.opts( [[

 BAITTERY: semi-supervised multi-objective optimization XAI
 (c) 2022 Tim Menzies <timm@ieee.org> BSD2 license